ben rosenblum music

 Picture

 Click here to learn more about the album and read the press release, which includes a lot more detail about the inspiration behind the songs.
-The first single from the album, Catamaran, will be released on all streaming platforms tomorrow.
-Once the album is fully released, the link above will also contain more information on how to purchase the album, both physically and digitally.
+The link above will also contain more information on how to purchase the album, both physically and digitally.
 A huge thanks goes out to everyone who was part of this album, especially my family who went above and beyond as always to help make this possible.
 Read below for the special thanks from the record.

 Picture